Easter Sunday Raid: Failure of British early warning

 The Japanese carriers began flying off 91 bombers and 36 fighters for the strike on Colombo shortly after 06:00 on 5 April.

 Shortly after 06:40, Catalina BN-L spotted four Japanese aircraft flying north but misidentified them as Hurricanes and made no report.
 The flying boat was seen by the Japanese; Hiryu received a report of the encounter at 06:45.
 The strike group approached Colombo from the sea to the south-east; this course prevented detection by coast watchers and the 803 NAS line patrol.
 AMES 254 and its radar also failed to detect or report the inbound strike.

 British fighter pilots waited for a scramble order that, due to the lack of early warning, never came.
-Instead they were forced take-off under fire, instead of starting the engagement pre-positioned in the air.
+Instead they were forced to take off under fire, instead of starting the engagement pre-positioned in the air.

 The attack

 At 07:30, an advance force of nine Zero fighters from Hiryu flew over the Colombo Racecourse airbase and were spotted from the ground.
 The 14 Hurricanes of 258 Squadron RAF took off in good order by 07:35 and climbed toward the harbour.
 The airbase avoided attack.

 At 07:40, 38 Aichi D3A "Val" bombers from Shokaku and Zuikaku were spotted from Ratmalana.
 14 from Zuikaku attacked the airbase at 07:45 as Hurricanes from 30 Squadron RAF were taking off in ones and twos.
-21 Hurricanes took off (four were still on the ground when the first bombs fell) and another - the commanding officer's - was disabled attempting to take-off.
+21 Hurricanes took off (four were still on the ground when the first bombs fell) and another – the commanding officer's – was disabled attempting to take-off.
 Six Fulmars from 803 and 806 NAS also took off from Ratmalana.
 These British fighters were fully occupied defending the airbase, and were aided by heavy cloud cover.
 The first Hurricanes airborne attacked the bombers before any bombs were dropped.
 Five Vals and a Zero were destroyed, and up to six more Vals were damaged.
 In exchange, eight Hurricanes and three Fulmars were shot down.
 The airbase suffered little damage.

 19 Vals from Shokaku attacked the harbour around 07:50; they ultimately sank the armed merchant cruiser HMS Hector and damaged the submarine depot ship Lucia.
 They were set upon by 258 Squadron RAF shortly afterwards, which decided to concentrate on bombers rather than the covering Zeros.
 One Val was shot down, and damaged another, in exchange for eight Hurricanes destroyed and two badly damaged.

 The Shokaku Vals fully occupied 258 Squadron RAF, allowing the remaining bombers to attack the harbour and port unimpeded by British fighters.
 Five Vals from Zuikaku damaged the British tanker San Cirilo.
 53 Nakajima B5N "Kate" torpedo bombers, acting as level bombers, sank the old destroyer HMS Tenedos, damaged the merchant ship Benledi, and hit port facilities.

 In addition, the Norwegian tanker Soli was sunk and the British freighter Clan Murdoch was damaged.

 The Japanese strike was recovered by their carriers from 09:45 to 10:30.